Standard Classic Barge Cruise Itinerary - Scotland

 Sunday, Day 1 - Banavie

-Guests are met at the Glenmoriston Townhouse Hotel in Inverness (other locations available for Private Charter bookings) and transferred by private chauffeured minibus to Spirit of Scotland.
+Guests are met at our designated meeting point in Inverness and transferred by private chauffeured minibus to Spirit of Scotland.
 A champagne welcome by the Captain and crew and perhaps an early evening stroll before our first dinner on board.

 Monday, Day 2 - Banavie to Laggan